mwmahlberg/ansible-role-sssh/README.md

 [known vulnerability on the CBC cipher mode][wp:ssh-vulnerabilities-cbc], all ciphers using this mode are excluded by default.

 The DES and and RC4 ciphers are not deemed suffciently secured any more and therefor are excluded by default.

 > **Note**
 >
 > You might wonder why `aes128-gcm@openssh.com` and `aes128-ctr` are included
 > by default.
 Since they are run in [Counter Mode (ctr)][wp:ctr] or
 > [Galois/Counter Mode(gcm)][wp:gcm] they are considered suffciently secure,
-> despite its relative small key size.
+> despite the relative small key size.

 ### Message Authentication Codes